git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 {language=shell, line-numbers=off}
     $ if command -v entr > /dev/null; then find . -print | grep -i '.*[.]go' | entr -c go test ./...; else go test ./...; echo "\nInstall entr(1) to automatically rebuild documentation when files change. \nSee http://entrproject.org/"; fi

+Here's why you want patterns like that, you can put it into a [`Makefile`](https://en.wikipedia.org/wiki/Makefile) and commit it to your project's [VCS](https://en.wikipedia.org/wiki/Version_control) so you and other developers can have access to this reusable command across different UNIX-like systems, with and without that certain program installed.

+So let's go ahead see what a `Makefile` with this looks like:

+{language=makefile, line-numbers=off}
+    watch_test:
+	if command -v entr > /dev/null; then find . -print | grep -i '.*[.]go' | entr -c go test ./...; else go test ./...; echo "\nInstall entr(1) to automatically rebuild documentation when files change. \nSee http://entrproject.org/"; fi

+But that is a tad bloated and hard to read.
+We have a couple tricks at our disposal.
+One would be to add continuation to the next line with a trailing backlash (`\`).
+Another would be to break the command up into variables and `make` subcommands.

 ## Session Managers

 For those who use tmux regularly to perform repetitive tasks, such as open the